fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 This means that they are actually the master copies for documentation rather than being a backup.

+I have made some more changes to get the codes working with AVR UNO and DUEs.
+Those changes seem to be alright on the Pico as well.

+FCPP_ARDUINO is defined in all cases to isolate features not supported.

 ## FC++ History

 These codes have a very long history which I will not go into here.